GurnoorBola/listing-predictor/README.md

 ---

-## Lessons Learned
-- **Data preprocessing** is critical for making datasets usable across different models.
-- **Feature engineering** can greatly boost performance when data is limited.
-- Learned trade-offs:
-  - **Linear Regression** → Simple, interpretable, but less flexible.
-  - **GBDT / Random Forest** → Higher accuracy, handles non-linearities, but more complex and harder to interpret.
-- Gained confidence in building **end-to-end ML pipelines**.
-- Inspired to explore more **practical AI/ML applications**.

----

 ## Potential Future Improvements
 - Include geospatial features such as distance to city center.
 - Try deep learning models for potential accuracy gains.